dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 1. Log in to DNSimple and click on <label>Add a Domain</label>.
 1. Select <label>transfer a domain</label>.
-1. You can also enable "Whois Privacy Protection" by checking the "Enable WHOIS Privacy Protection" check box, so it's enabled immediately upon completion of the transfer
+1. You can also enable "Whois Privacy Protection" by checking the "Enable WHOIS Privacy Protection" check box, so it's enabled immediately upon completion of the transfer.
 1. Click <label>Transfer Domain</label>
 - Select a registrant, enter your authorization code if it's required, and fill in any extended attributes.
-- Press "Transfer Domain"
+- Press "Transfer Domain".
 </div>

 ## Approving the transfer